Skip to main content

 What does it mean to have bipolar disorder?

-Bipolar disorder means that you experience extreme fluctuations in your mood.
-Some periods you may feel euphoric and energized, while other times you feel sad and drained.
+Bipolar disorder means you experience extreme mood swings.
+At times you may feel euphoric and full of energy, while at other times you feel sad and drained.

 Mania and depression – two sides of the disease

-Manic episodes can give you a sense of grandeur, increased confidence and a lot of energy - often so much so that you sleep very little and make impulsive decisions.
-Conversely, depressive episodes can make it difficult to find joy in things you normally enjoy and lead to fatigue, guilt and low self-esteem.
+Manic episodes can give you a feeling of grandeur, increased self-confidence, and a lot of energy – often so much that you sleep very little and make impulsive decisions.
+Conversely, depressive episodes can make it difficult to find joy in things you normally enjoy, and lead to fatigue, guilt, and low self-esteem.

 Symptoms you should be aware of

-It's important to know the symptoms so that you or your loved ones can respond early.
-The disease often starts in adolescence or early adulthood.
+It is important to know the symptoms so that you or your relatives can react early.
+The disease often debuts in adolescence or early adulthood.

 In mania, you may experience: